 - What weight and size bale do you require?

-We can custom configure our balers to fit each individual application, and in some cases have built completely custom balers specifically for applications.
+We can custom configure our balers to fit each individual application, or build completely custom balers for specific applications.

 Most of our balers are capable of baling multiple materials, but it ultimately would depend on the model of baler and the material in question.